KNX-IOT/knx-iot.github.io/_pages/gs_knx_config.md

 ### Downloading the Tools

-The tools can be downloaded from the [GitLab release page of the KNX IoT Stack](https://gitlab.knx.org/shared-projects/knx-iot-point-api-public-stack/-/releases)
+The tools can be downloaded from the [GitLab release page of the KNX IoT Stack](https://gitlab.knx.org/shared-projects/knx-iot-point-api-public-stack/-/releases).
+You will need to login using the username and password found [here](https://www.knx.org/knx-en/for-manufacturers/get-started/knx-iot-stack/).

 The files to download and unzip are: